How we helped our client claim compensation from a Dog bit injury

 Patricia Howells, found herself the victim of a vicious dog bite in 2016 and fell back on a piece of legislation that is over 40 years old in order to gain over £7,000 in compensation.
 Personal Injury Solicitor Jonathan Thursby tells the story.

-Delivering the Yellow Pages
+Our Client was Delivering the Yellow Pages

 Mrs Patricia Howells was carrying out her job of delivering Yellow Pages to local residents in Plymouth.
 As she approached the door of a farmhouse in the south west of Dartmoor, Devon, Mrs Howells was attacked by a dog on the property.